micmejia/bible-dump/NKJV/Isaiah/Isa 45.md

 I have sworn by Myself; The word has gone out of My mouth _in_ righteousness, And shall not return, That to Me every knee shall bow, Every tongue shall take an oath.

 ###### 24
-He shall say, [^g]'Surely in the Lord I have righteousness and strength.
+He shall say, 'Surely in the Lord I have righteousness and strength.
 To Him _men_ shall come, And all shall be ashamed Who are incensed against Him.

 ###### 25
 In the Lord all the descendants of Israel Shall be justified, and shall glory.' "